elixir-wallaby/wallaby/README.md

 ### Drivers

-Wallaby works with phantomjs out of the box.
+Wallaby works with PhantomJS out of the box.
 There is also experimental support for both headless chrome and selenium.
 The driver can be specified by setting the `driver` option in the wallaby config like so:

 ```elixir
 # Chrome